 While the gut is not the only source of autoimmune hypothyroidism, healing the gut is one of the core solutions for preventing and healing from Hashimoto’s in many cases, and can prevent further autoimmune disease from starting.

-Complete gut healing can take time – even a year – but it’s not too complicated with this simple plan of action.
+Complete gut healing can take time – even a year – but doesn’t have to be complicated.
 Results often start to happen quickly, so you can feel improvement in your digestion, energy, mental clarity, and so many other areas of your life in as short as 10-30 days if you’re on the right track.
 I’ve seen this happen for my patients time and again.

 As your overall inflammation starts to go down, your thyroid antibody numbers will also decrease.
 It takes at least several months and even a year to see a substantial change in antibody levels, but if you’re getting to the root of the problem, you should see a change.